getappmap/appmap-agent-js/README.md

 ## Introduction

-`appmap-agent-js` records AppMaps from Node.js processes when they are run.
+`appmap-agent-js` records AppMaps from Node.js processes when they run.
 There are two recommended strategies for recording AppMaps when getting started:

-1. recording `mocha` test cases when they are run
+1. Record `mocha` test cases when they run.
-2. recording Node.js processes using start/stop controls via http calls to web endpoints implemented by the agent that let users control the recording remotely
+2. Record Node.js processes using start/stop controls via http calls to web endpoints.
+These are implemented by the AppMap agent to let users control the recording remotely.

-`appmap-agent-js` starts test and application processes to be recorded.
+`appmap-agent-js` starts the test and application processes that will be recorded.

 ## Installation and setup